ChentaoLi/ChentaoLi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+My name is Chentao LI (李晨涛).
 I'm currently a *PhD student* of Bioscience and Biomedical Engineering at **The Hong Kong University of Science and Technology (Guangzhou)**.
 I have obtained the *Bachelor's degree of Biomedical Sciences* from **Zhejiang University** and the *Bachelor's degree with Honours of Integrative Biomedical Sciences* from **The University of Edinburgh**.

 My research interests include: